a

 – to exercise the right to freedom of expression and information;

-– for archiving purposes in the public interest, scientific or historical research purposes or for statistical purposes in accordance with Article 89 (1) GDPR, insofar as the right referred to in paragraph 1 is likely to render impossible or seriously impair the achievement of the objectives of this processing, or
+– for archiving purposes in the public interest, scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, to the extent that the right referred to in paragraph 1 is likely to render impossible or seriously impair the achievement of the purposes of such processing, or

 – to assert, exercise or defend legal claims.